-The 4MOST facility will be running spectroscopic Public Surveys on VISTA all the time, and consists next to the instrument also of all the software to schedule and observe many surveys in parallel and the data management system to reduce, analyze, validate and publish all the data including higher-level data products (radial velocities/redshifts, stellar parameters, abundances, etc.).
+The 4MOST Facility comprises the instrument as well as the software to schedule and observe many surveys in parallel, and the data management system to reduce, analyse, validate and publish all data, including higher-level data products (radial velocities/redshifts, stellar parameters, abundances, etc.).

 Find out more about the facility.